ooni/2023-05-richer-input/DESIGN.md

 concluded it would be better to avoid doing mangling in the probe.
 The check-in v2 API would therefore serve us a script directly (or maybe two script: an interactive one and a backend-less one).

-## Handwaving: IPv6

-This PoC contains more robust IPv6 handling code that the stable version of ooniprobe.
-In particular, we provide to the interpreter both the IPv4 and the IPv6 locations and we scrub both IP addresses from the measurement.
-However, how to represent both the IPv4 and the IPv6 geolocation into a measurement is still an open issue.

-**TODO(bassosimone)**: as discussed with Federico, the cases where the CC is different between IPv4 and IPv6 may be indicative of (a) Teredo like tunneling or (b) a v4-or-v6-only VPN.
-We concluded that it may be better in these cases to just avoid running the probe.

 ## Handwaving: report ID for research